cored/alt-rails/README.md

 ## Introduction

-This document outlines several patterns that had help me in the past to factor Rails applications.
+This document outlines several patterns that helped me in the past in structuring Rails applications.
-This is not by any means the true and only way it is just what have work for me.
-There are several other good documents on the
+This is not by any means the true and only way to do such thing it is just what have work for me.
-Internet talking about the same topics.
-I will try to update this document whenever I found a new pattern through my own experimentations.
+There are several other good documents on the Internet talking about same topics and I will encorage the reader to also compare.
+I will try to update this document whenever I found new patterns through my own experimentations and research.

 ## Inspiration